From BR Bullpen

 On May 9, 1994, he broke his arm while delivering a pitch to Archi Cianfrocco, which ended his season.
 He tried to come back in 1995 with the Kansas City Royals, but appeared in only two games before shutting himself down for the season for further rehab.
 He was in spring training with the Royals again in 1996, but retired before camp broke.

 Browning was pitching coach for the Billings Mustangs in 2008 and 2009.
 He was originally slated to be the pitching coach of the Carolina Mudcats in 2009, but was replaced by Rigo Beltran after being arrested in Florida for failure to pay child support.
-He was pitching coach of the AZL Reds in 2010 and 2011 and Dayton Dragons in 2012 Browning was pitching coach of Billings again in 2013.
+He was pitching coach of the AZL Reds in 2010 and 2011 and Dayton Dragons in 2012.
+Browning was pitching coach of Billings again in 2013 and the Bakersfield Blaze in 2014.

 Notable Achievements